spaceone-dev/spaceone-helm/README.md

 * `kubefwd` or any environments provided `port-forward`
 * a `Kubernetes` Cluster.(minikube, EKS, ...)
+* Some configurations in `values.yaml`
-* Configurations for AWS Credentials in `values.yaml`-`backend.services.secret.awsSecretManagerConnector`
+  * AWS Credentials for AWS SecretManager in `backend.services.secret.awsSecretManagerConnector`

 ### Commands